ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Heterogeneous Spatial Domain Decomposition Algorithm

 where $N^{res}_{HR}$ is the number of entities in the high-resolution region that corresponds to one entity in the low-resolution one $N^{res}_{LR}$.
 For example mapping the atomistic water molecule to the coarse-grained model can usually result in a $R_{SH}^{res}=3$~\cite{GuzmanPRE2017} (See also Figure~\ref{fig: hespadda2}(a)).

-To tackle the afore mentioned limitations (illustrated in Figures~\ref{fig: hespadda}(b) and ~\ref{fig: hespadda}(c)), the updated release of ESPResSo++ includes an implementation of the Heterogeneous Spatial Domain Decomposition Algorithm, for short HeSpaDDA~\cite{GuzmanPRE2017}.
-In a nutshell, HeSpaDDA will make use of \textit{a priori} knowledge of the system setup, meaning the region, which is computationally less expensive.
+To tackle the aforementioned limitations (illustrated in Figures~\ref{fig: hespadda}(b) and ~\ref{fig: hespadda}(c)), the updated release of ESPResSo++ includes an implementation of the Heterogeneous Spatial Domain Decomposition Algorithm, for short HeSpaDDA~\cite{GuzmanPRE2017}.
+In a nutshell, HeSpaDDA will make use of \textit{a priori} knowledge of the system setup, meaning the region that is computationally less expensive.
 This inherent load-imbalance could come from different resolutions or different densities.
-The algorithm will then propose non-uniform domain layout, \emph{i.e.} domains of different size and its distribution amongst compute instances.
+The algorithm will then propose a non-uniform domain layout, \emph{i.e.} domains of different size and their distribution amongst compute instances.
 This can lead to significant speedups for systems of the aforementioned type over standard algorithms, \emph{e.g.} spatial Domain Decomposition~\cite{lammps95} or spatial and force based DD~\cite{de_shaw}.